ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Using Training Data

-\textbf{Amount of example values.} We now evaluate how the number of unique example values sampled from the training set affects the performance of GPT-3.5 and GPT-4.
-We experiment with up to 3, 5 and 10 example values per attribute sampled from the small training set.
-For each configuration, we calculate the total number of unique attribute values sampled from the training set (Unique A/V) and the percentage of attribute values in the test set that are included in the sampled set of attribute values (Seen A/V).
-Our results, shown in Table \ref{tab:different_amounts_of_example_values}, illustrate that both a small and a large number of example values can be harmful to GPT-3.5.
-GPT-4's F1-scores do not vary much while providing 5 example values gives the best results.
-The sampled attribute values contain only 6\% to 28\% of all attribute values contained in the test set.
-A look-up in the sampled attribute values is not sufficient to reach GPT-3.5's and GPT-4's F1-scores above 70\%.
-GPT-3.5 and GPT-4 have to derive general patterns for extraction from the \texttt{json-val} representations.
-In addition, adding example values to the prompt increases the number of tokens and the cost incurred.
-Compared to the shortest prompt \texttt{list}, with an average cost per 1k extracted attribute/value pairs of 3.4\textcent for GPT-3.5 and 68.1\textcent for GPT-4, the \texttt{json} prompts are three times more expensive and get more expensive with more example values.
+\textbf{Amount of example values.} We now evaluate the impact of the number of unique example values sampled from the training set on the performance of GPT-3.5 and GPT-4.
+Samples of 3, 5, and 10 example values per attribute are taken.
+For each configuration, we calculate the total number of sampled unique attribute values (Unique) and the percentage of test set attribute values included in the sampled set (Seen).
+Table \ref{tab:prompt_engineering_with_example_values} shows that providing too few (3) or too many (10) example values harms GPT-3.5's performance, while GPT-4 maintains consistent F1-scores, peaking with 5 example values.
+The sampled attribute values represent only 6\% to 28\% of all unique test set values, indicating that simply looking up these values is not enough to achieve F1-scores above 70\%.
+Both models derive general patterns from the \texttt{json-val} target schema representation.
+Including example values increases the number of tokens and associated costs.
+Comparing costs per 1k extracted attribute-value pairs of GPT-3.5 and GPT-4 to the shortest \texttt{list} prompt template, \texttt{json-val} prompts are three times more expensive.